 Right after we started to talk, I felt so drawn to her story and why an American girl like her had moved to Morocco on a whim that young.

 It is a fact that bloggers often wear many hats but not everyone succeeds like her at doing so.
 An expat, world traveler, freelance food and travel writer, talented blogger and mom of 2, she’s also a accomplished entrepreneur and owns her own tour company!
 Marrakech Food Tours.

 Can you see now why ever since we met, I wanted to interview her?
 She’s such an inspiration to me and I believe to everyone else into travel writing and entrepreneurship.
 Not an easy task to juggle all that she does!

 #1: Tell us a bit about yourself and how you started to travel.
 Do you remember your 1st travel experience?
-Why are you (if that’s so…) passionate about travelling?
+Why are you (if that’s so…) passionate about traveling?

 #2.
 Now that we know where do you come from… could you tell us where are you heading to?
-Which are your plans for the future in terms of travelling?
+Which are your plans for the future in terms of traveling?

 #3.
-What do you think of travelling with a purpose or meaning in mind?
-What do you look for when travelling long term?
+What do you think of traveling with a purpose or meaning in mind?
+What do you look for when traveling long term?